rjocoleman/atlas_exporter/README.md

 * the required Go version is 1.19+

 ## Streaming API
 Since version 0.8 atlas_exporter also supports retrieving measurement results by RIPE Atlas Streaming API (https://atlas.ripe.net/docs/result-streaming/).
 Using this feature requires config file mode.
 All configured measurements are subscribed on start so the latest result for each probe is updated continuously and scrape time is reduced significantly.
-When a socket.io connection fails or times out a reconnect is initiated.
-The timeout can be configured using the `-streaming.timeout` parameter.
+When a socket.io connection fails a reconnect is initiated.
 Streaming API is the default for config file mode, it can be disabled by setting `-streaming` to false.

 ## Histograms
 Since version 1.0 atlas_exporter provides you with histograms of round trip times of the following measurement types: